kyle2277/bf2_Frosty_Mesh_Importer/README.md

 ## Documentation
 ### Installation
-Install by placing Frosty_Res_Chunk_Importer.exe in the same folder as your Frosty Editor installation.
+Install by placing Frosty_Mesh_Importer.exe in the same folder as your Frosty Editor installation.
 ### How to import a mesh
 1. **Open the mesh you want to replace**.
 This prompts three new buttons to show up on the toolbar at the top of the window: Import Mesh, Revert Mesh, and Export Res.
 These buttons will only be visible when an asset tab is open in Frosty Editor.
 2. **Open the Res/Chunk Explorer** from the "Tools" drop-down menu.
 The Res/Chunk Explorer must be open to use any of this application's functions.
 Clicking on one of the buttons without having the Res/Chunk Explorer open will return an error in the log notifying you to open the Res/Chunk Explorer.